qualisys/paf-documentation/README.md

 It has the following properties:
 -  **Program display name**: Required.
 The name to be displayed in the directories tab in project options where the user will have to locate the external executable.
 NB: Because this path varies between computers rather than between projects, it is not stored in the project, but in computer-global settings file.
 Several analyses in different projects may share the same Program display name and QTM will automatically use the same executable path for all of them.
 - **Export session**: Optional.
 If present, the metadata of the session, all its ancestors and the measurements are exported into a file called session.xml.
+> Note: Export session can't be used when executing parent session level analyses.
 - **Export measurements**: Optional.
 A single string or an array containing any combination of the following values: “TSV”, “C3D”, “MAT”.
 Will make QTM export all the selected measurements to the corresponding formats before running the external program.
 Use “xml settings” to export a file with measurement settings (e.g. capture start time and analog channel names).
 The file will be named [file name].settings.xml.
 - **Template files**: Optional.
 A single string or an array containing names of files in the template directory.
 Each file will be run through the PHP engine and the result written to a file with the same name in the session directory.
 Standard Windows wildcards are supported, but note that if the asterisk is used to match a part of the filename, the pattern must be enclosed in single quotation marks to make sure it is not parsed as a YAML alias.